23 Easy Ways to Give Your Dorm Room an Instant Glow-Up (They’re Student-Approved!)

 1. Consider a color palette.

 You should do you in your dorm — and if that means including all the colors of the rainbow, absolutely go for it.
 But if you’re looking to streamline your design choices a bit, or struggling to choose between decor items, picking a color palette is a great place to start.
-Need some inspiration?
+Need some dorm room ideas?
 Check out Haley Karinja’s dorm tour of her Fordham University double decorated with light pink, white, and gold accents.
 “My friends often describe my room as having ‘cozy, pink princess vibes,’” she said in her dorm tour.

 Credit: Angie Arias